customer experience | 6 MIN READ

 In 2020, the chatbot market was valued at 17 billion USD, and this number is expected to increase to 102 billion USD by 2026.
 One of the reasons for their predicted increase can be attributed to the coronavirus pandemic.
 Covid-19 introduced an array of challenges for companies to address.
 Digitization took the front seat, and the service demand shifted online, calling for offering seamless online support to customers with limited resources.

 Chatbots had already proven their capabilities to handle multiple customer service queries and improve customer experience through instant messaging and self-service pre-pandemic.
-Although, until recently, chatbots were widely underutilized, and covid-19 just accelerated the process of adopting automated tools for various purposes.
-Chatbots played a massive role and will continue to do so in the future in areas of permanent changes brought by the pandemic.
+Although, until recently, chatbots were widely underutilized, and covid-19 just accelerated the process of adopting automated tools for various purposes and gave birth to the term ‘Covid-19 Chatbots’.
+These Covid-19 Chatbots played a massive role and will continue to do so in the future in areas of permanent changes brought by the pandemic.
 Let’s take a look at some of the top use-cases of chatbots during such times.

 Virtual Healthcare Information Center

 With the virus outbreak, misinformation spread like wildfire, calling for health organizations to have an authorized communication channel for communicating the correct information to the masses.
-World Health Organization deployed a covid-19 bot on Facebook to combat misinformation and have the right symptoms and precautions communicated to the people.
+World Health Organization deployed a Covid-19 chatbot on Facebook to combat misinformation and have the right symptoms and precautions communicated to the people.
 WHO addressed multiple issues with this single solution:

 In the region hit hardest from covid-19, total messaging through Facebook’s family of apps increased by more than 50%.

 WHO set a prime example of leveraging the chatbot technology in the time of crises.
-Many corporates adopted similar methods of providing covid-19 related information to their employees and customers and communicating the changes in operations during unprecedented times.
+Many corporates adopted covid-19 chatbots for providing covid-19 related information to their employees and customers and communicating the changes in operations during unprecedented times.

 Aiding Employee Engagement